-- PCIe Compatible TLPs have a total length greater than 4 DW.
+- Vendor ID field for all CCIX TLPs is equal to the CCIX Consortium ID (CCID). - o Receivers are required to check this value before further processing a CCIX TLP. - PCIe Compatible TLPs have a total length greater than 4 DW.
 Therefore, the TLP Fmt field is 011b (MsgD).
-Length [9:0] is the total number of DWs in the Vendor Defined Message payload. - All TLPs must have Length [9:0] in the range 01h <= Length [9:0] <= 7Fh. - When TransactionLayerControl.OptionalLengthCheckEnable is Set, the receiver is permitted to optionally check Length [9:0] to be less than or equal the lesser of [(Device Control register Max_Payload_Size / 4) 1] or 127.
-If a Receiver determines that a TLP violates this rule, the TLP is a Malformed TLP, and the error is reported by the Receiving Port. - Bytes in TLP Header DW3 and in the data payload are specified in Chapter 3.
+Length [9:0] is the total number of DWs in the Vendor Defined Message payload. - All TLPs must have Length [9:0] in the range 01h <= Length [9:0] <= 7Fh. - When carrying a Container, Length must be 38h. - When TransactionLayerControl.OptionalLengthCheckEnable is Set, the receiver is permitted to optionally check Length [9:0] to be less than or equal the lesser of [(Device Control register Max\Payload\Size / 4) 1] or 127.
+If a Receiver determines that a TLP violates this rule, the TLP is a Malformed TLP, and the error is reported by the Receiving Port. - Bytes in TLP Header DW3 and in the data payload are specified in Chapter 3. - o When carrying a Container, the Container starts in DW3.

-Figure 4-4: PCIe Compatible TLP format
+Figure 4-3: PCIe Compatible TLP format